IvanLovt/IvanLovt/README.md

 -
 - 👀 I’m interested in creativ ideas
 -
-- 🌱 I’m currently learning css js c# php
+- 🌱 I’m currently learning React\Vue
 -
 - 💞️ I’m looking to collaborate on)))))
 -
-- 📫 How to reach me my TGC t.me/studiolovt
+- 📫 How to reach me my TGC ___

 <!---
 IvanLovt/IvanLovt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.